prescottprue/react-redux-firebase/docs/recipes/redux-persist.md

 In order to use `redux-persist`, you must use `redux-persist-transform-immutable` to transform state since `react-redux-firebase` uses immutable.

-**Note**: Will no longer be necessary in `v2.0.0` as immutable will no longer be used.
-Feel free to share your feelings and input on [gitter](https://gitter.im/redux-firebase/Lobby).
+**Note**: The immutable transform will no longer be necessary in `v2.0.0` as immutable will no longer be used.
+There are some small known issues with `v1.*.*`.
+Please share your feelings and input on [gitter](https://gitter.im/redux-firebase/Lobby).

 ```js
 import { applyMiddleware, compose, createStore } from 'redux'